 Access to healthy meals helps our children learn.
 Surry County Public Schools is dedicated to offering healthy meals every school day.
 Beginning with the 2020-2021 school year, all students in Surry County Public Schools will eat at no charge through the Community Eligibility Program.
 The Community Eligibility Provision (CEP) is a provision from the Healthy, Hunger-Free Kids Act of 2010 that allows schools and local educational agencies (LEAs) with high poverty rates to provide free breakfast and lunch to all students.
 CEP eliminates the burden of collecting household applications to determine eligibility for school meals, relying instead on information from other means-tested programs such as the Supplemental Nutrition Assistance Program and Temporary Assistance for Needy Families.

-The target date for all households to receive the PEBT remote benefit on their current card or new PEBT cards has been moved to November 13, 2020.
-This date may be extended pending weekly updates.
+3. The target date for households to receive the PEBT remote benefit on their current card or new PEBT cards was moved to November 13, 2020.
+If you have not received your benefit or card by November 13, 2020, please contact VDSS.

 Additional Details About Replacement P-EBT Cards: